 According to Elmer, Langlois and McKelvey, “contemporary political campaigning is typified by its non-stop character.”
-This undeniably chimes with the tactics used in most major elections of the past few years, and is one of the reasons why permanent campaigning has recently become so popular.
+This chimes with the tactics used in most major elections of the past few years, and is one of the reasons why permanent campaigning has become so popular.

 What is Permanent Campaigning?